(available for download below)

 Preserving the Restoration, pg.
 510-511

 “Sustaining is by women, and removing authority to act within a community or fellowship is likewise to be done by the vote of women.
 If a man’s worthiness to function is called into question, then a conference can be convened to deal with the question.
 In removing authority, at least two witnesses should speak against the accused, and he should be allowed to speak on his behalf and call upon such witnesses as he chooses.
 Men can be witnesses, but only women are allowed to vote.
 Removal should be by unanimous vote* of the women present, with at least 12 votes against a man to end his authority to act in the fellowship community.
-As for his family, he is free to do as he chooses, but he cannot act in the community until restored by the vote of a conference of that community. [*If a woman is present and cannot judge the matter she may abstain,
+As for his family, he is free to do as he chooses, but he cannot act in the community until restored by the vote of a conference of that community. [*If a woman is present and cannot judge the matter she may abstain, and the vote of the remaining women, if unanimous and there are 12 votes, will be sufficient.”
+Footnote 1391]

 T&C 157:57